David-Oso/david-oso/README.md

-- 🌱 I’m currently learning **vue js** so as to build user interfaces
+- 🌱 I’m currently working on how to improve **software application quality**

 - 👯 I’m looking to collaborate on **any project**